Bank card for asylum seekers

 - Never store your PIN code together with your bank card.
 Memorise the code and then destroy the document notifying you of the code.

 - You must have the card with you in order to register each purchase or withdrawal.
 This means that you cannot make purchases via the internet or mail order, or through any other place where you cannot swipe your card through a reader.
-You can only buy petrol at stations where there are staff working.

 - The card will be automatically blocked if you enter an incorrect PIN code three times in a row.
 Some ATM machines may then hold on to your card.